Characters: Starcraft Units

 - Death from Above

-- Electronic Eyes: One of their upgrades in the original game involved removing their organic eyes with "superior" replacements.
+- Electronic Eyes: One of their upgrades in the original game involved removing their organic eyes with "superior" replacements, allowing them to call down nukes from out of its range.
 Though fairly common by the sequel, in the original the surgery was noted to be extremely painful.

 - EMP: Drains the Energy of everything in a large radius.
 Protoss armies, beware.